The Legislative Assembly

 A new legislature

 In late September 1791, Louis XVI gave his assent to the new constitution, pledging to “maintain it at home, defend it abroad and cause its execution by all the means at my disposal”.
-Its mission complete, the National Constituent Assembly voted for its own dissolution and handed national government to the Legislative Assembly.
+Its mission complete, the National Constituent Assembly voted for its own dissolution and handed government to the Legislative Assembly.

 Writing at the time, the Marquis de Ferrieres suggested that “the king and queen appear entirely in favour of the constitution – and they are wise to do so… The people are delirious.
 The king and queen are acclaimed the moment they appear.
 So, you see, everything points to a solid new order of affairs.”
 Other Monarchiens (constitutional monarchists) expressed sentiments that were equally as hopeful.